vbluemer/Homogenization_for_Damask/README.md

     - Plotting of stress-strain curves

 ## Installation
 It is highly recommended to run this project inside of a Conda (or similar) environment.
+Use python 3.12 to run this project.
 ### With Conda (Python 3.12):
 ```
 git clone https://github.com/JoppeKleinhout/Homogenization_for_Damask.git